mbdevpl/version-query/README.rst

 If there are no version tags in the repo, then the initial commit is assumed to have tag ``v0.1.0.dev0``.

-Then, the new commits are counted.
+Then, the new commits since the most recent version tag are counted.
 Then, the repository index status is queried.
 All the results are combined to form the predicted version number.
-Procedure is described in detail below.
+Procedure is described below in detail.

 counting new commits